israellevin/marmalade/README.md

 A Marmalade jam session is made up of Marmalade audio generators which are sent and received by nodes on the Marmalade network, which are referred to as players.
 Each generator defines a function that can, while a player runs it, produce audio that matches the state of the jam on that player at that point.
 In addition, generators can register and set certain elements of that state, called tags.
 The state of the jam on a specific player consists of the sate of the local hardware (clock, sound levels, audio setup, network connectivity), the state of the network the jam is being jammed on (number of participating players and their stats), and the tags set by all the generators that the player is playing.

 - `Jam`: a single instance of a musical collaboration session, consisting of a growing collection of generators composed by the participating players.
 Jams are identified by a name that is unique to all the players participating in the jam.
 - `Player`: a single node participating in a jam, running the required software to handle composition, distribution and collection of generators, and the synchronized playback of the sounds they generate.
 Each player maintains its own version of the state of the jam.
+Players are identified by the first 8 characters of a SHA-256 hash of their public key.
 - `State`: the full history of the player, the network and the jam, which is subjective and local to each player.
 The state is used to determine which sounds to play, when and how.
-Players are identified by a public key.
 D- `Generator`: the fundamental source of music in a jam - a generator defines a function that produces the right audio for the current state of the jam and sets appropriate tags that other generators can use to make decisions.
 Generators are identified by a unique ID in the form `<player ID>:<generator name>`, where the name of the generator is unique to that player.
 - `Tags`: attributes of the state which are set by individual generators.